wendynassrwong/wendynassrwong.github.io/_pages/about.md

 Changes:
 - Sidebar: move sidebar to right. change image size and border
 - Change about page style: Increase font size of name.
-May be using the same layout as the other pages..
+May be using the same layout as the other pages..find the right css document
 	- create separate html files for the Fields. and References and Welcome sections?
 - Change research/teaching font/size layout..need to find it..
 - Remove footer